Hodge structures and abelian varieties

 I shall briefly recall a proof of this fact:

-The tangent space to
+The tangent space to at the identity,

 , is a real vector space of dimension